pyeve/flask-sentinel/README.md

 # Gateman
-Oauth2 authentication server for the Resource Owner Password Credentials Grant as described in [RFC 6749 (Section 1.3.3)][1].
+OAuth2 Provider for the Resource Owner Password Credentials Grant as described in [RFC 6749 (Section 1.3.3)][1].

 Powered by Flask, Redis and MongoDB.